 Faster advertised speed does not mean faster broadband.
 This can sometimes be the maximum potential speed.
 Many factors affect your actual speed, including;

 - How close your home is to the phone exchange.

 - The condition of lines and wiring

-- If you’re under contract you can haggle to existing price down if the exit penalties are not too high.
+If you’re under contract you can haggle the existing price down if the exit penalties are not too high.
 If you call and threaten to leave, an operator will try and retain you by offering discounts.

-- If one of the tenants doesn’t pay then unfortunately if your name is on the contract you will be liable to pay the shortfall.
-If you use a bill management service, this doesn’t override the tenancy or ownership agreement for the property, which usually says the responsibility to pay bills is ‘joint and several’.
+If one of the tenants doesn’t pay, then unfortunately if your name is on the contract you will be liable to pay the shortfall.
+If you use a bill management service, this doesn’t override the tenancy for the property, which usually says the responsibility to pay bills is ‘joint and several’.
 This overrides any agreement you later make with the bill management company.